 As a provider of social services, I was aware of NAMI’s information and referral services, so when a family member first experienced mental illness more than 10 years ago, I contacted them to obtain information and to find out about local resources.
 I became involved with NAMI PBC in 2010 when I took the first Provider Education class offered by them.
-Immediately thereafter my husband and I took the Family to Family class.
+Immediately thereafter, my husband and I took the Family-to-Family class.
 The importance of connecting with people who live with similar traumatic life experiences cannot be overstated.
-Realizing the importance of NAMI’s role as a resource for our community, I began volunteering my time as a Provider Education instructor and as a member of NAMI’s Board of Directors.
+Realizing the importance of NAMI PBC’s role as a resource for our community, I began volunteering my time as a Provider Education instructor and as a member of NAMI PBC’s Board of Directors.
 Being selected to serve as Executive Director of this amazing organization has been a tremendous honor.
 I am excited to be able to devote my time to helping to improve the lives of individuals living with mental illness and the lives of the people who love and support them.

 My past experiences include developing and managing programs for individuals with neurological issues, developmental disabilities, cystic fibrosis, and adult and juvenile justice issues.
 My passion is utilizing grant writing, program development, and professional and family skill building to develop resources for individuals who have multiple diagnoses and complex needs.